 Homeowner’s insurance, HOA dues, and property taxes also can be quite expensive for homeowners, especially in high-tax states.
 And of course, for some, there may be a mortgage payment or rent.

-Consider the fact that many of these costs — like utilities, trash removal, HOA fees, snow removal and landscaping services, housekeeping services, gym memberships, and most home repair costs — may be rolled into your monthly fee at a retirement community.
-Other expenses, like homeowner’s insurance or property taxes, will also usually be included in the monthly service fee.
+Why?
+Well, consider the fact that many of these costs — like utilities, trash removal, HOA fees, snow removal and landscaping services, housekeeping services, gym memberships, and most home repair costs — may be rolled into your monthly fee at a retirement community.
+And you’ll no longer be responsible for homeowners insurance or personal property taxes.

 But perhaps the biggest consideration when comparing the cost of remaining in your home or moving to a CCRC or other community is the cost of care, should you ever need it.
 According to Genworth, the 2020 median monthly cost for homemaker or home health aide services is $4,481 and $4,576, respectively, for 44 hours per week of assistance.
 This would, of course, be on top of your existing costs of homeownership.
 In most cases, even with a paid caregiver, family members need to be involved, which could mean time away from their own careers and families.